mjskay/metabayes/README.md

 ### `R` statement
 `R(R_expression)` allows arbitrary R code to be executed when the metajags code is compiled.
-This expression should return a quoted R expression (e.g. as returned by `quote()`), which will be treated as metajags code and compiled.
+This expression should return a quoted R expression (e.g. as returned by `quote()`) or a list of quoted R expressions, which will be treated as metajags code and compiled.

 ## Problems